Community Support & Crisis Response

 We put in place operational measures for closing and reopening restaurants, protecting customers, and supporting our crew and keeping them safe.
 We continue to utilize our long-standing relationships with external experts in the fields of epidemiology, medical, microbiology and chemistry in an ongoing effort to elevate the hygiene and safety standards and procedures for our restaurants to protect our crew and our customers.

-Watch how our safety procedures came to life in Gaia Mafamude in Portugal.
+Watch the video below to see how our safety procedures came to life in Gaia Mafamude in Portugal.

 Helping Communities Access the Support They Needed

-- Morocco – Crew members and local partners in Morocco donated and delivered free McDonald’s meals to hospitals and associations in cities around the country when our restaurants were closed.
+- Morocco – Crew members and local partners in Morocco donated and delivered free McDonald’s meals to hospitals when our restaurants were closed.